SamThompson/shell-remind/README.md

 ###Command line flags:
 Required:

 -e: the executable that you want to run.
-For long complex commands, use a shell script
+For long, complex commands, use a shell script

 -s: the sound that is to be played